-The morning will focus on digital health and the public.
-The afternoon will focus on how researchers and health professionals are using digital tools in their professional lives.
-There will be multiple opportunities throughout the day for the audience to ask questions of the various speakers.
+The morning focused on digital health and the public.
+The afternoon focused on how researchers and health professionals are using digital tools in their professional lives.
+There were multiple opportunities throughout the day for the audience to ask questions of the various speakers.

 Keynote Speakers: Susannah Fox, Chief Technology Officer of the U.S. Department of Health and Human Services, Richard Besser, M.D., Chief Health and Medical Editor, ABC News.